-In each part of the course, where necessary, you will find a specific glossary, but please remember that you will always have the Overall Glossary at your disposal.
-This contains all the vocabulary used in the course.
+In each part of the course, where necessary, you will find a specific glossary, but please remember that you will always have the Overall Glossary at your disposal, which contains the entire vocabulary used during the course.
 You will also be able to download the Overall Grammar, which includes all the grammar explanations of the course.
 You can find both the Overall Glossary and the Overall Grammar in the Additional Materials.

 At the end of this course a new edition will be activated.

 The course materials will still be available to all registered users for a long time, even after the closing of the edition.

 You can access the course absolutely free of charge and completely online.

 No prerequisite knowledge is required, but it is necessary to speak English.

 Forum section is available.
 The Forum is designed to allow students to exchange opinions and discuss open questions.

 The course has several questions.
 Some of these questions will not be evaluated to complete the course.
 Instead, the Homework you will find at the end of each Unit and the Final Assessment you will find at the end of the course will be evaluated.
 The Homework, as a whole, weighs 20% of the final score; the Final Assessment weighs 80% of the final score.
 You can find the points assigned for each exercise just under the title of the exercise itself, while the number of the maximum attempts is indicated under each quiz.
 The correct answer will be shown once you have used all the attempts available.
 Remember, the system will record the result of your final attempt, not the best of your attempts.

 The course is considered properly completed if the participant responds correctly to at least 60% of the questions in total.
 After completing the course, if you have surpassed the required score, you can download and print a certificate of participation.
 The certificate of participation is signed by professor Andrea Ceccherelli, scientific coordinator of the E-LOCAL project and courses.